cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 You can use similar options to inspect and experiment with the Entity Recognizer and the other NLP classifiers.
 Finding the optimal machine learning settings is a highly iterative process involving several rounds of model training (with varying configurations), testing, and error analysis.
 See the User Guide for more about training, tuning, and evaluating the various Workbench classifiers.

+.. admonition:: Exercise

+   Experiment with different models, features, and hyperparameter selection settings to see how they affect classifier performance.
+Maintain a held-out validation set to evaluate your trained NLP models and analyze misclassified test instances.
+Then, use observations from the error analysis to inform your machine learning experimentation.
+See the :doc:`User Guide <../userguide/nlp>` for examples and discussion.

 8. Parser Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^